-The Women's Six Nations starts on Saturday 11 April with England on pursuit of a eighth consecutive championship.
-Here’s all you need to know about the northern hemisphere’s biggest tournament...
+The Women's Six Nations 2026 kicks off on Saturday 11 April with England on pursuit of a eighth consecutive championship.

 Ireland’s chance will come in the first round.
 The two teams are playing one another in Twickenham in front of a Women’s Six Nations record crowd.
-It was announced in February that the Red Roses had sold over 60,000 tickets at the home of English rugby.
-The record comes in England’s first game at the iconic stadium since the Rugby World Cup final where beat Canada in front of a record 81,885 for a women’s rugby game.
+It was announced in February that the Red Roses had sold over 60,000 tickets at the home of English rugby, as John Mitchell’s team take to the field for the first time since beating Canada in September’s Women’s Rugby World Cup final.

-France’s bid to knock England off of their perch will come in the final round, in a fixture touted to be the Grand Slam decider.
+France will have to wait until the competition’s final round for a chance to knock England off of their perch, in a fixture already being discussed as a potential Grand Slam decider.
 That will take place in Bordeaux so the French will have home advantage.

 Wales, Italy and Scotland will also look to ruffle a few feathers in the tournament.
-Wales will be hoping not to collect the wooden spoon again after a disappointing 2025.
-They came last in the Six Nations and were knocked out in the pool stage of the World Cup.
+Wales, in particular, will be hoping not to collect the Wooden Spoon again after a disappointing 2025, in which they came last in the Six Nations and were knocked out in the pool stage of the World Cup.

-Here’s everything you need to know about the Women’s Six Nations 2026, including fixtures, squads and where you can watch.
+Here’s everything you need to know about the Women’s Six Nations 2026, including fixtures, squads and where you can watch this year’s championship.

 Women’s Six Nations 2026: overview

-The backstory: This competition began in 1996 at the Home Nations Championship, with England, Ireland, Scotland and Wales competing.
+• The backstory: The competition began in 1996 at the Home Nations Championship, with England, Ireland, Scotland and Wales competing.
 In 1999 France were added to create the Five Nations and in 2000 Ireland were replaced by Spain.
-Ireland were reintroduced in 2002 when the competition became the Six Nations and Italy replaced Spain in 2007.
+Ireland were reintroduced in 2002 when the competition became the Six Nations.
+Italy later replaced Spain in 2007, bringing the tournament in-line with the men’s championship.

-Most titles: England have won 21 titles to date and have won the past seven editions of the competition too.
-France are the next most successful team in the competition having won the Six Nations on six occasions since 2002.
-Ireland have won the tournament two times and Scotland were 1998 winners of the Home Nations.
+• Most titles: England have won 21 titles to date and have won the past seven editions of the competition too.
+France are the next most successful team in the competition having won the Women’s Six Nations on six occasions since 2002.
+Ireland have won the tournament twice and Scotland were 1998 winners of the Home Nations.

 Round 1